Search

 // → <div style="opacity:0.75">contents</div>

-Force output as a class with :
+Class output with :

 Even if no corresponding Property Class exists, prefixing a value with : will output the string after it as a class name.